Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 What Is The Best Time To Go To St. Augustine, Florida?

 Most tourist experts recommend visiting St. Augustine in the spring.
 Why?
-Well, springtime visitors enjoy low humidity, low rain chances, and mild temps in the mid-50s F.
+Springtime visitors enjoy low humidity, low rain chances, and mild temps in the mid-50s F.

-You’ll also find that spring is less crowded than summer season, provided you avoid spring break.
+You’ll also find spring less crowded than summer, provided you avoid spring break.

-If you’re a budget traveler, however, then consider visiting St. Augustine in the winter.
+However, if you’re a budget traveler, consider visiting St. Augustine in the winter.

 Most people avoid St. Augustine in the winter due to its surprisingly chilly temps, which means guests enjoy deep discounts and virtually no tourist crowds.

-The worst season to visit, however, is the summer with its high fees, large crowds, and humid weather.
+However, the worst season to visit is the summer, with its high fees, large crowds, and humid weather.

 Is St. Augustine Walkable?

-If you want to venture out to other noteworthy sites, however, you’ll need to look into the city’s trolley services.
+However, if you want to venture out to other noteworthy sites, you’ll need to look into the city’s trolley services.

 Using a hop-on-hop-off service will save you a lot of steps and frustration getting around St. Augustine’s major tourist stops.

-You can learn more about this trolley service by visiting the Old Town Trolley Tours’ website.
+You can learn more about this service by visiting the Old Town Trolley Tours’ website.

 13 Things To Do In St. Augustine, Florida

-On top of its world-famous historic attractions, St. Augustine boasts many interactive museums, family-friendly zoos, and even its own spirits distillery.
+In addition to its world-famous historic attractions, St. Augustine boasts many interactive museums, family-friendly zoos, and even a spirits distillery.

 1. Castillo de San Marcos National Monument

-Built in the 17th century, the limestone Castillo de San Marcos was intended as a defense against British attack.
+Built in the 17th century, the limestone Castillo de San Marcos was intended to defend against British attack.

 Now under the care of the US Park Service, this 320-acre complex welcomes tourists interested in its long past.